drduh/YubiKey-Guide/README.md

 **Note** This is not possible on YubiKey NEO.

 By default, YubiKey will perform key operations without requiring a touch from the user.
-To require a touch for every SSH connection, use the [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and Admin PIN:
+To require a touch for every SSH authentication, use the [YubiKey Manager](https://developers.yubico.com/yubikey-manager/) and Admin PIN:

     ykman openpgp touch aut on

-To require a touch for the signing and encrypting keys as well:
+To require a touch for signing and encryption operations:

     ykman openpgp touch sig on
     ykman openpgp touch enc on